Stuuhli/effective-waddle/readme.md

 pip-sync requirements/dev.txt
 ```

-If you add new packages, update the relevant `.in` file and regenerate the lockfiles:
+If you add new packages, update the relevant `.in` file, delete the corresponding `.txt` file and regenerate them using the `pip-compile` command